instant-dev/api/README.md

 ## Quick example: Standard API

 Here's an example API endpoint built with Instant API.
 It would be available at the URL `example.com/v1/weather/current` via HTTP GET.
+It has length restrictions on `location`, range restrictions on `coords.lat` and `coords.lng`, and `tags` is an array of string.
+The `@returns` definitions ensure that the API contract with the user is upheld: if the wrong data is returned an error will be thrown.

 File: `/functions/v1/weather/current.mjs`